Problem Package Format

 Name

-A deliberately complex and construed example:
+A deliberately complex example:

 name: